OfekRainish/OfekRainish_notebook/_posts/2024-07-24-cDNA Synthesis Protocol.md

 # cDNA Synthesis Protocol
-we used two kits to test the efficiency of each of them.
+Here we want to switch from RNA extraction to cDNA. we used two kits to test the efficiency of each of them.
 ## Kits Used
 1. [UltraScript® Reverse Transcriptase & cDNA Synthesis Kits by PCRBIOSYSTEMS](../pdf%20protocols/PB30.11-UltraScript-cDNA-Synthesis-Kit-Manual.pdf)